romot-co/matomeru/README.md

   - Emoji icons for directories and files
   - Configurable indentation
   - Optional file extension display
+- **Code Compression (Experimental)**: Attempts to remove comments using Tree-sitter to reduce context length for LLMs.
+(See Configuration section for details)
 - Flexible file exclusion:
   - Configure custom patterns to exclude
   - Use .gitignore .vscodeignore patterns to automatically exclude files (optional)